electricimp/JSONEncoder/README.md

-# JSON Implementation in Squirrel
+# JSON encoder/decoder in Squirrel

-(decoding is coming)
+(decoder is coming)

 ## Example